AOrto/AOrto.github.io/README.md

 <div align="center">
   <h2>Corcoran Announcements:</h2>
 </div>
-21st od December will be the Christmas sacrement so we will not be having a second hour

-if you wanna the Trek sign up now!!!!!
+ December 22nd 2pm Stake Youth Ice Skating in Hanford.
+Signed Parent Permission Form Required.

+Youth that plan on attending the Stake Youth Handcart Trek need to register by year end.
+Don't delay.
+See your youth leader if you need assistance registering online so they can get your parents the registration information.

+December 31 Tri Stake New Years Youth Dance in Porterville.
+Formal Attire Required.

-If you see this ask President Orton: What he thinks a dyson sphere is?
+If you see this tell President Orton: Marry Christmas!!

-Also tell him this fun fact: A Dyson sphere is a hypothetical megastructure that an advanced civilization could build around a star to capture a large portion of its energy output.
+Also tell him this fun fact: Christmas was once outlawed in England (1647-1660) and Boston (1659-1681) for being too rowdy.

 also try to find the ducks hidden arround the building, but dont move them though.